 If you're inquiring about a wedding and you already know a few basics, I'd love to hear about them!
 A venue or general location and a date is the most helpful, and also whether you're planning an elopement or a bigger wedding.

 If you're inquiring about an engagement session or something similar, locations you might have in mind are good to know as well as dates you're considering.

 How do you backup photos?

-To an extent, I believe any artist can tell a story using even the cheapest gear, but nice equipment definitely matters when it matters.
+I believe any artist can tell a story using even the cheapest gear, but nice equipment definitely matters when it matters.
 That said, I shoot exclusively with Leica.
-For the camera nerds out there, I use two Leica SL2-S mirrorless bodies, a few Leica APO prime lenses, and a Leica Q2.
+For the camera nerds out there, I use two Leica SL2-S mirrorless bodies, Leica APO prime lenses, and a Leica Q2.
 No amount of money could buy better cameras to photograph your wedding than these.

 One thing that separates experienced photographers from newcomers is the likelihood of losing photos.
 I always shoot with two high-quality SD cards in each camera that both get written to separately.
 Then each card is imported to two separate databases, and everything is backed up to two separate clouds.
 The world could burn and your photos will still be around.